danian95/InstrumentWiki/instruments/AgilentAA/GraphiteFurnace.md

   d.
 The fourth tab labeled 'Furnace' is where you can edit the furnace program to ideal parameters.
   **NOTE** - To make sure the instrument is reading exactly what you want it to, have the 'Read Steps (R)' be at the optimum temperatures for atomization.
 The 'Store Signals (S)' should start one step before and after the Read Steps (R).

+  The values in the table listed should read exactly from page 3 of the paper manual by the instrument.
   ![screenshot_(21).png](/chem322/figures/screenshot_(21).png)

   e.
 The fifth tab labeled 'Standards' is where you can enter your desired concentration steps for the instrument to do for you.